vladigleba/vladigleba.github.io/posts/gospel/god.md

 > “*To whom will you compare me?
 Or who is my equal*?” says the Holy One.
 Lift up your eyes and look to the heavens: Who created all these?
 He who brings out the starry host one by one and calls forth each of them by name.
 Because of his great power and mighty strength, not one of them is missing.
 {% ct 'Isaiah 40:25-26, NIV' %}

-Satan wants to be like God, but he too is a created being (see [“Origin of Evil”](/posts/gospel/evil.md)).
+Satan wants to [be like God](/posts/gospel/evil.md), but he too is a created being.

 ## How did God create the universe?